 After that, users should also have the ability to pick custom lists based on their purpose, hence the settings view.

-In this situation, settings come down to three categories, where you can pick lists that contain tasks which are either done, outdated or lists that should be excluded from tracking altogether.
+In this situation, settings come down to three categories, where you can pick lists that contain tasks that are either done, or outdated or lists that should be excluded from tracking altogether.